Animation-Uprising/MotionSymphony_ExampleProject/README.md

 # MotionSymphony_ExampleProject
 This repository contains an example project of how Motion Symphony should be used.

-It does not contain the plugin itself.
+Note: This project does not contain the Motion Symphony plugin itself.
+The plugin needs to be purchased and installed separately.